PeytonPlayz595/Shadow-4.0/README.md

 1. Clone this GitHub repo (Either using git or manual download)
 2. cd into the directory of this repo
+3. Run `chmod +x ./gradlew`
-3. Run `gradlew runclient` and wait for it to finish compiling
+4. Run `./gradlew runclient` and wait for it to finish compiling